laibniz/AIApplicationsMadeEasy/README.md

 COMPOSIO_API_KEY=...
 ```

+You can use the existing `.env.example` as a base.
+Just rename it to `.env` and change the keys inside.
 Each script loads `.env` automatically, so there is no need to export the variables manually.

 ### Install dependencies